hlioe/Udacity-FCND-Motion-Planning/README.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
-These scripts contain a basic planning implementation that includes python definitions in the main module called plan_path() in the motion_planning.py file.
-Utility modules that used often are stored in the planning_utils.py, which is then imported into motion_planning.py
+These scripts contain a basic planning implementation that includes python definitions in two files, `motion_planning.py` and the `planning_utility.py`.

+The main of the program is called `plan_path()` resides in the `motion_planning.py`.
+It starts by reading the latitude and longitude of the home location in floating points from the external 2.5D `colliders.csv` map file.

-The starter code reads the obstacle map file called collider.csv, and runs a simple path from the center of the map to 10 + north, 10 + east destination.
-This is how the starter code runs.
+The starter code reads in the obstacle map, runs a simple path from the center of the map (-`north_offset`, -`east_offset`), to (-`north_offset` - 10, -`east_offset` - 10).
+It then defines a grid for a particular altitude and safety margin around obstacles.
+It finally utilizes the A* search algorithm to find the optimum path from start to goal.

-As can be seen, the drone flies in a zig-zag fashion in a grid-based A* seach algorithm.
-The zig-zag can be smoothed out by pruning the path using the collinearity check algorithm.
+As can be seen from running the starter code without any modification, the drone flies in a zig-zag fashion from the A* seach algorithm.
+The zig-zag can be smoothed out by pruning the path using `collinearity` algorithm.
 The result is shown here.

-After running the exploring the starter code, I am ready to build my own path planning algorithm that I have learnt from the class, as will be described next.
+After exploring the starter code, I am ready to build my own path planning algorithms that I have learnt from class.
+I will provide 2 solutions, one for the basic requirement, whihc is a `grid-based` A* path, and second a `graph-based` A* path planning algorithms.

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)